kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 -o argument: This argument corresponds output file (adapter trimmed fastq file) -p argument: This argument corresponds paired-end mode.

+reads.1.fastq and reads.2.fastq file are input paired-end files, but out.1.fastq and out.2.fastq files are output files (trimmed fastq files).

+Adapter sequences such as  ATCCGGAT and TTCGATCGA can be written for -a and -A arguments, respectively.

 ------------------------------------------------------------------------------------------------------

-For single-end trimming:
+For single-end FASTQ files:

 ~$ cutadapt -a AACCGGTT -o output.fastq input.fastq or cutadapt -g AACCGGTT -o output.fastq input.fastq.

 The meanings of arguments:
 -a argument corresponds 3' adapter sequences.
 -g argument: corresponds 5' adapter sequences.

-Thus, overrepresent (contaminant) adapter sequences are removed by using cutadapt tool like examples above.
+Thus, overrepresent (contaminant) adapter sequences are removed by using cutadapt tool for both single and paired-end FASTQ files.

 # Alignment process (Step 2)

+In this step, trimmed (cleaned) FASTQ files are used.
 Each read in FASTQ files is aligned to reference genome to fit them to one or more genomic coordinates (namely, relevant genes).
 This step is achieved by several tools such as HISAT2, TopHat, so on.
 Refence genome is indexed by using aligners before aligment step.
 The purpose of reference genome index is sorting of genomic coordinates and this reduces alignment-process timing.
-We are utilizing HISAT2 aligner tool to make aligment process in here.
+We are utilizing HISAT2 aligner tool for index and alingment processes in here.

 Reference genome indexing: